Meekb/StaticCompAdventureSpectacular/README.md

 ## Overview
   Turing Trading Cards is a comp challenge designed to flex some muscle in HTML and CSS while utilizing breakpoints for repsonsive design.
   Using a bit of creative license, the deployed page was re-created based off of a provided static comp.
 Trading Trading Cards feature current students in Modules 2 and 3 at Turing School of Software and Design.
-Each Turing Trading Card links to the student's GitHub profile.
+Each Turing Trading Card links to the student's GitHub profile, and features a coding superpower.

 ## Construction